Five Compassionate Accountability® Leadership Behaviors That Attract and Retain Top Talent

 Be a Coach

 • Separate the person from the behavior.
 Have candid conversations about behavior, but never undermine your employee’s dignity as a human being.
+You can show empathy and still talk about performance.

 • Affirm their experiences, feelings, and motives without judging.

-• Be curious, and get to know what matters to them.
+• Be curious and get to know what matters to them.

 • Clarify deliverables and boundaries in a non-threatening way.